Alejandro-ZZ/Basic-javaScript/README.md

 ## Note:

 Because the app name is `ads` some of its components might be blocked if you are using an adblocker.
+To see all elements just stop for a while your adblock and reload the site.